wvandaal/PwrSlide/README.md

 document.querySelector('pwr-deck').current = 4;
 ```

-**Web Components** are an exciting new phase in web design and I would encourage those who are interested to watch [Eric Bidelman's presentation from Google I/O 2013](http://www.youtube.com/watch?v=fqULJBBEVQE) or to visit the [Polymer Project](http://polymer-project.org) website for futher information.
+**Web Components** are an exciting new phase in web design and I would encourage those who are interested to watch [Eric Bidelman's presentation from Google I/O 2013](http://www.youtube.com/watch?v=fqULJBBEVQE) or to visit the [Polymer Project](http://polymer-project.org) website for further information.

 ## Demo